-- (1) In conformity with Article 42(2) of the Constitution, any proposal to amend the Constitution whether it is a proposal from a Member or from the Executive Committee shall be communicated by the Secretary General to the Organization's Members at least 90 days before submission to the General Assembly for consideration. - (2) The General Assembly shall vote on the draft amendment after the ad hoc Committee has met in conformity with Article 43 of the present Rules of Procedure and has given its opinion.
+(1) In conformity with Article 42(2) of the Constitution, any proposal to amend the Constitution - whether it is a proposal from a Member or from the Executive Committee - shall be communicated by the Secretary General to the Organization's Members at least 90 days before submission to the General Assembly for consideration.

-- (3) In conformity with Article 42(3) of the Constitution, amendments to the Constitution cannot be adopted without the approval of a two-thirds majority of the Organization's Members. - (4) The procedure for adopting resolutions referred to in Article 42 of the present Rules of Procedure shall apply, mutatis mutandis, to the adoption of amendments to the Constitution.
+- (2) The General Assembly shall vote on the draft amendment after consulting the relevant committees of the General Assembly, in conformity with Article 43 of the present Rules of Procedure. - (3) In conformity with Article 42(3) of the Constitution, amendments to the Constitution cannot be adopted without the approval of a two-thirds majority of the Organization's Members. - (4) The procedure for adopting resolutions referred to in Article 42 of the present Rules of Procedure shall apply, mutatis mutandis, to the adoption of amendments to the Constitution.